raklokesh/ILQR_TwoLinkArm_Reaching/Readme.md

-# Simulation of point to point reaching using a two link human arm model controlled by an iLQR controller
+# Simulation of point to point reaching using a two-link human arm model controlled by an iLQR controller

-# Simulation of human reaching using two-link planar human arm model controlled by an ILQR controller

 The following articles were referred to complete this project.